blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/004-register-stake-address.md

 ***

 ## Step 2 - Build Transaction
-Copy stake.cert to your hot environment to your dingo folder.
+Copy `stake.cert` to the `~dingo` directory on your hot environment.

-Query the current slot (used for --invalid-hereafter):
+Query the current slot (used for `--invalid-hereafter`):

 ```
 currentSlot=$(cardano-cli conway query tip --testnet-magic 2 | jq -r '.slot')
 echo Current Slot: $currentSlot
 ```

-Build the transaction — transaction build calculates fees and change automatically:
+Next build the transaction.
+The `transaction build` calculates fees and change automatically:

 ```
 cd ~/dingo